joneslloyd/joneslloyd.github.io/_posts/2020-03-21-salmon-part-three.md

 From that I have created a .CSV file that looks like this:
 ![The CSV file](https://joneslloyd.github.io/images/csv-sample.png){:width="500px"}

-It contains (as with the Pascale dataset) all labels separated by a space.
+It contains (as with the PASCAL dataset) all labels separated by a space.
 There are only two columns; one for filename and one for labels.

 ## Jupyter Notebook